Pool Safety Guide (Free eBook + Video)

 The goal, with instituted layers of protection, is to come as close to a “fail safe” system of preventing drowning incidents as possible.
 This way, if there is a momentary lapse of supervision for whatever reason, we have several backup systems in place.

 All must fail before a drowning can take place.
-A door has been left unlocked or open, the alarm system or device for the door has been turned off, the pool safety barrier has been left open, your child does enter the water, the pool and personal immersion alarms fail or aren’t heard, the child panics and does not attempt to utilize survival swim training, and CPR is administered too late to save the child.
+A door has been left unlocked or open, the alarm system or device for the door has been turned off, the pool safety fence has been left open, your child does enter the water, the pool and personal immersion alarms fail or aren’t heard, the child panics and does not attempt to utilize survival swim training, and CPR is administered too late to save the child.

 Set down definite pool rules covering its use and more importantly, when it is not in use.
 We all have a tendency to give a little leeway on this or that with our children, but not when it comes to the pool.
 THERE CAN BE NO COMPROMISE ON POOL SAFETY.
 YOU ARE DEALING, LITERALLY, WITH A LIFE AND DEATH SITUATION.